 • Redemption amount of preference shares remaining unpaid or unclaimed for seven or more years

-Additionally, the 2013 Act specifies the following modes of utilisation of amounts available in the IEPF:
+Additionally, the 2013 Act specifies the following modes of the utilization of amounts available in the IEPF:

 • The refund of unclaimed dividends, matured deposits, matured debentures, application money due for refund and interest thereon